 In 2014 Kerry Warkia was awarded the WIFT Woman to Watch Award for her work in new media.
-Warkia has produced a number of high profile web series including Auckland Daze, Flat3, and pioneering children's web series Nia’s Extra Ordinary Life.
-Through company Brown Sugar Apple Grunt Productions — which she runs with partner Kiel McNaughton — she produced Māori TV hit Find Me a Māori Bride.
-Warkia also has acting and writing credits.
+Warkia has produced a number of high profile web series including wannabe famous comedy Auckland Daze, Flat3, and pioneering children's web series Nia’s Extra Ordinary Life.
+Through company Brown Sugar Apple Grunt Productions — which she runs with partner Kiel McNaughton — Warkia produced Māori TV hit Find Me a Māori Bride, and anthology feature Waru.
+She also has acting and writing credits.

 Find Me A Māori Bride is almost certainly going to be the best Kiwi comedy on television this year […] Kerry Warkia and Kiel McNaughton have done a fantastic job.
 Mike Kilpatrick, reviewing Find Me a Māori Bride for Stuff, 15 June 2015